ModyQyW/ModyQyW/README.md

 <strong> Hi there.
 I'm ModyQyW. 👋🏻 </strong>

 I'm a front-end developer using Vue and React (mostly Vue 😝).
 I'm also a TypeScript full-stack developer (mostly CRUD 🤣).
 I keep learning to make myself better.
-You can check out [my GitHub profile](https://github.com/ModyQyW), [my website](https://modyqyw.github.io), or [my resume](https://modyqyw.github.io/resume) to learn more about me.
+You can check out [my GitHub profile](https://github.com/ModyQyW), [my website](https://modyqyw.top), or [my resume](https://resume.modyqyw.top) to learn more about me.

-Please consider [sponsor](https://github.com/ModyQyW/sponsors) me if you think my work are valuable. 🤩
+Please consider [sponsor](https://github.com/ModyQyW/sponsors) me if you think my work is valuable. 🤩

-Please consider hire me for your project and pay me by the hour if you find some of my work experience may do a great help. 🥹
+Please consider hiring me for your project and pay me by the hour if you find some of my work experience may be a great help. 🥹

 | <a href="https://github.com/ModyQyW/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api?username=ModyQyW&show_icons=true&include_all_commits=true&hide_border=true" alt="ModyQyW's github stats" /></a> | <a href="https://github.com/ModyQyW/github-readme-stats"><img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ModyQyW&layout=compact&hide_border=true" alt="ModyQyW's Top Langs" /></a> |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |